 Transfer money to a bank account with fewer steps and greater reach.
-For global businesses, being able to move funds into and out of financial accounts quickly is essential.
+For global businesses, quickly moving funds in and out of financial accounts is essential.
+When you make payouts from your USD account in Bancoli’s Global Business Account, your business benefits from Zero FX fees on transfers to 30+ countries.

-This guide explains how to transfer money to a bank account, how the process works with Bancoli, and why it matters for international business operations.
+This guide explains how to transfer money to a bank account, how the process works with Bancoli, and why it’s a game-changer for international business operations.

 Modern businesses need a flexible way to receive funds.
 Bancoli’s infrastructure allows you to transfer money into a Bancoli account using multiple methods, including: